Our Approach to Therapy

 Our approach is relational, trauma-informed, and oriented toward meaningful change.

-The therapeutic relationship itself also matters.
-A strong therapy relationship can become part of how change happens: not through pressure or performance, but through honesty, attunement, and steady work over time.
+The therapeutic relationship matters too.
+A strong therapy relationship can become part of how change happens, not through pressure or performance, but through attunement, emotional honesty, and steady work over time.

 Therapy beyond coping skills